 February 1, 1946 – Peace, Strikes And Cross-Country Flights

-February 1, 1946 – starting a new month with the old problems of strikes, strife and accusations – and a glimpse of air-travel in the not-too-distant future.
+February 1, 1946 – starting a new month with the same old problems: Strikes, strife and accusations – as well as a glimpse of air-travel in the not-too-distant future.

 Starting with news from Washington that President Truman was vowing to end the Steel Strike before it got too far out of hand and threatened the entire reconversion program.
 Meanwhile on Capitol Hill, Republicans were making a bid to break the filibuster going on over the Fair Employment bill, which was holding up the Senate.

 In other union news – negotiations between the Big Three Auto makers and the Union were heading into their third day – so far, so good, with reports that both sides were “harmonious”.